Lamar Jackson Player Prop Bets for NFL Week 9 | Baltimore vs. Minnesota 11/7/2021

 - Jackson put together a 257-yard performance against the Bengals in Week 7, completing 48.4% of his passes and throwing for one touchdown.

-- Jackson added 12 carries for 88 yards, averaging 7.3 yards per carry in the running game.
+- Jackson added 12 carries for 88 yards, averaging 7.3 yards per attempt in the running game.

-- Over his last three games, Jackson has collected 866 passing yards (288.7 per game) while going 71-for-101 (70.3% completion percentage) and throwing six touchdowns and two interceptions.

 Jackson's Baltimore Teammates